-To make sure you're prepping effectively and learning the skills you need to know, I would recommend exploring all your test prep options.
+To make sure you're prepping effectively and learning the skills you need to know, we would recommend exploring all your test prep options.
 For instance, you can learn a lot about the ACT (for free!) from our various detailed study guides.
-A lot less expensive (and lighter) than all these recommended ACT preparation books, since unfortunately there's no ACT preparation books free download.
+These are a lot less expensive (and lighter) than all these recommended ACT preparation books, since unfortunately there are no ACT preparation books free to download.
 These are just a few of the most useful guides, and we're adding new ones every day.

 - The Best Way to Review Your Mistakes on ACT Questions

 - Should You Guess on the ACT?
 5 Guessing Strategies